pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 environment variable or specifying it on the command line.
 See :ref:`Environment variables for general options`

-The pywbemcli ``connection export`` command that outputs the (bash/windows) shell commands to set all needed environment variables:
+The pywbemcli ``connection export`` command outputs the (bash/windows) shell commands to set all needed environment variables.

+The environment variable output is OS dependent.
+Thus for example in Unix type
+OSs:

 .. code-block:: text